Naming Things in BlocklyProp

-You will get a complier error message when you try to run your project if you use happen to use name that is the same as a C reserved word.
+You may get a complier error message when you try to run your project if you happen to use name that is the same as a C reserved word.
 The BlocklyProp system tries to compensate for this by beginning its names with double-underscores, but there are still exceptions that get through and cause trouble.

 - If you see compile error messages that say something like